Path length: 0.1 miles

 Width: 10 yards

 There was one tornado confirmed on November 29, 1963.
-It was a small, quick-hitting twister that hit on a Friday afternoon just east of Stuart Draft, VA.
+It was a small, quick-hitting twister that hit on a Friday afternoon just east of Stuarts Draft, VA.
+The Storm Data Narrative stated it developed “on the road leading to Sherando about 10 miles southeast of Staunton.”
 A new house under construction was nearly leveled.
 Portions of the roof was carried 75 feet.
 Two other roofs of two others homes were torn away.
+There was damage to a few outbuildings and trees were uprooted.

 We gathered information for this event from the SPC & NCDC Databases, the November 1963 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences: